Greetings Parents and Guardians!

 ¡Salidos Padres y Guardiantes!

 My name is Emma Shaffer and I want to welcome you and your child to LHS!
-This is my fifth year teaching.
+This is my sixth year teaching.
 I love teaching and am looking forward to getting to know your kids and working with them this year!
 I graduated from the University of Nevada Reno in 2014 with a B.A. in English and a minor in Anthropology.
 I love teaching all subjects, but I am particularly fond of English, Writing, Reading, History, and Science!
 I received my Multiple Subject Credential from Fresno State December of 2018.
 I look forward to growing and learning alongside your students.
 If you ever have any concerns or questions, please don't hesitate to contact me.
 I love to hear from parents.

 I am a Truckee native and attended TTUSD schools from Kindergarten through 12th grade, but have lived in the Sierra Valley on and off since 2010.
 I graduated from Truckee High in 2006.
 I have an 8 year old son who is attending Loyalton Elementary as well.
 When I am not in the classroom, I like to be cooking, knitting or crafting.
 I also love to spend time outside and enjoy camping and hiking.
 I love coffee, owls and the color purple.
 I studied abroad in Alicante, Spain in high school through AFS.
 I do speak Spanish, but I am a bit rusty.
 I understand and read Spanish better than I can speak it.

 I am looking forward to working with you to make sure that we move your students along as far as we can academically and emotionally.
 It is of the utmost importance to me that I provide a safe and encouraging learning environment for your student.
 I can't wait to share with you what we will be learning about this year and answer any questions you have about me or the curriculum.
 I look forward to meeting you and working with you throughout the year!